-Our silver collection is of regional importance with a strong focus upon 17th century Somerset makers, including Thomas Dare senior and junior, Ellen Dare, Robert Wade and Samuel Dell, all of Taunton, the Sweet family of Crewkerne and Chard, Christopher Roberts of Bridgwater and John Elderton of Frome.
+The Authority's silver collection is of regional importance with a strong focus upon 17th century Somerset makers, including Thomas Dare senior and junior, Ellen Dare, Robert Wade and Samuel Dell, all of Taunton, the Sweet family of Crewkerne and Chard, Christopher Roberts of Bridgwater and John Elderton of Frome.
 The 50 pieces are predominantly spoons with a small number of cups and beakers.
 There are two hoards of spoons, from East Combe and Charlynch.

-We have only reported in our Balance Sheet, the metalwork artefacts where cost information (usually purchase price) is known.
+The Authority has only reported in its Balance Sheet the metalwork artefacts where cost information (usually purchase price) is known.
 For the remainder of our metalwork collection, valuations are not available at a cost commensurate to users of the financial statements.